tox-dev/tox/docs/config.rst

    tox invocation environment it is ignored.
 The list of environment variable names is not case sensitive, for example: passing ``A`` or ``a`` will pass through both ``A`` and ``a``.

+   More environment variable-related information can be found in `environment variable substitutions`_.

 .. conf::
    :keys: set_env, setenv